 None of this could have been done without donors, supporters and our social justice partners at the Capitol.
 Everything we’ve achieved this year was achieved in collaboration with our friends at Asian Americans Advancing Justice, the ACLU, the Southern Poverty Law Center, Georgia Coalition Against Domestic Violence, Planned Parenthood, and many more!

 We also couldn’t have done it without you!
 Every single person who made a donation, called, emailed, showed up, shared our posts, and engaged with the legislative session- Thank You!
 This is what civic engagement in the South looks like.
 This is what victory looks like.
 All of our voices – especially yours – matter, and nothing we’ve done this year could have been accomplished without each and every one of you.

 Often this work feels like we are only holding the line against injustice, but I can see a tangible vision of the progress we are making in providing leadership opportunities and growing a movement.
 And this is how we win.

 Thank you for making this fight possible.

 Psst.
-We are organizing a public hearing!
-Our elected officials wouldn’t hold a hearing for our Whole Women’s Health Act but we are doing it anyway-join us Saturday, May 19th when we feature this landmark bill at our informative event.
-Click here for more details and to RSVP!
+We are organizing a public hearing soon!
+Our elected officials wouldn’t hold a hearing for our Whole Women’s Health Act but we are doing it anyway-join us Saturday, May 19th when we feature this landmark policy at our informative event.
+Watch this space for more details!